individkid/sidegeo/README.md

   * --source takes sound file, microphone, or noise as volatile stock
   * --media binds Haskell expression to evaluate when stock changes
   * --color takes plane subscript and decoration
+  * --graffiti takes plane subscript and stylus type and motions
+  * --bitmap takes plane subscript and texture specification
+  * --saver takes plane subscript and timewheel value for colors
   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed